yosietserga/node-mt4-zmq-bridge/README.md

 Node.js and [MetaTrader 4](https://www.metatrader4.com/) communication bridge with [ZeroMQ](http://zeromq.org/).

-This modules depends on this [MetaTrader 4 Expert Advisor](https://github.com/bonnevoyager/MetaTrader4-Bridge).
+This module depends on this [MetaTrader 4 Expert Advisor](https://github.com/bonnevoyager/MetaTrader4-Bridge).
 Please introduce with it thoroughly before using this module.

 ## Installation